thoughtbot/kumade/README.md

 You can hook in any custom code you want to run there before deploying!

+## Development
+To generate coverage (only on 1.9.x), run rake with COVERAGE set:

+    COVERAGE=1 rake

 ## What's with the name?

 Kumade ([pronunciation here](http://translate.google.com/#ja|en|熊手)) means